Introduction

 - We’ve specified that we’re using the Azure provider.

-- We’ve configured the provider with some basic settings.
+- We’ve configured the provider with basic settings.

 - We’ve defined a resource (a resource group) that we want Terraform to create in Azure.

-This configuration, when applied, will create a new resource group named “my-first-terraform-rg” in the East US region of Azure.
-Pretty cool, right? π
+When applied, this configuration will create a new resource group named “my-first-terraform-rg” in the East US region of Azure.
+This resource group can later contain other Azure resources that we define with Terraform.

 Initializing Your Terraform Working Directory